alphagov/publishing-e2e-tests/docs/troubleshooting.md

 ## Gotchas

-### WEBrick server seems to stop responding

-We had a nasty bug with Router API where the web server seemed to stop responding to any requests.
-This issue was experienced once the application was upgraded to Rails 5.1 and Mongoid 6.1.
-The symptom was that any requests to the server seemed to hang and never respond.
-The way this was resolved was to switch from using WEBrick on Router API and instead [use unicorn server][use-unicorn-pr].

 ### Page caching issue

 We encountered an issue with Poltergeist caching a page that was used in two